leifos-gmbh/ILIAS/Services/Export/handle-export-and-import.md

 If the Version numbers do not match, the schema file with the highest version number is used.

 For example take a look at 'ilias_crs_objectives_9_0.xsd'.
-Here 'type_string' is 'grp_reference' with type 'crs' and subtype 'objectives'.
+Here 'type_string' is 'crs_objectives' with type 'crs' and subtype 'objectives'.
 'version_string' is '9_0' with 'major_version_number' 9 and a 'minor_version_number' 0.

 #### Updating Schema File Versions